 I wanted to work from home because I have three kids, and daycare is just too expensive to justify earning $30,000 per year working full-time.
 That’s 2,080 hours worked per year and after taxes, insurance, and daycare, my take-home pay was pitiful.

-And without creating any products, I was able to grow this blog and earn up to $2,000 per month without creating and selling products or courses.
+And without creating any products, I was able to grow this blog and now earn almost $4,000 per month without creating and selling products or courses.

 If you’re thinking of launching a blog in 2020, keep reading.
-I’m going to share five things I wish I knew before I started my own profitable blog.
+I’m going to share the top five things I wish I knew before I started my own profitable blog.